 The customer shall review all information prior to making payment to a third-party account, regardless of whether such payment is made with a payment aid, through online banking, via telephone, with a teller or using other means.
 The customer is responsible for ensuring the accuracy of information about amount, recipient and any accompanying messages.
 In the case of unauthorised or erroneous payments through no fault of the customer, the customer has not provided wrong information about the recipient and the erroneous payment cannot be traced to circumstances outside the Bank’s control (force majeure) or legal requirements the Bank is obliged to comply with, the Bank shall remit to the customer the unauthorised or erroneous payment and, if appropriate, backdate the customer's account balance The customer shall lodge correction claims without undue delay if he/she becomes aware of or should have become aware of unauthorised or erroneous payments and no later than 13 months following the date of debit.
 This does not apply if the customer can show that the Bank failed to fulfil the provisions of these Terms and Conditions concerning the customer's access to account statements.
 The above does not apply to customers who are not consumers as defined by the Act on Payment Services, as subsequently amended.

-4.9 Closing of accounts
+4.9 Termination of accounts and other services

 Account holders may request termination of their account, in part or in full, in writing, by calling Landsbankinn or sending an email.
 Any fees or costs owed the Bank by the customer for services rendered may be debited from the customer's account prior to its termination.